szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 -rw-rw-r-- 1 szilva btb     15230493 Nov 24 15:05 withoutM.bam
 ```

-Note the extra flags, and the intervals, that are overlapping.
+Note the extra flags and the intervals, that are overlapping.
 The `-@32 -b -o xxx.bam` stands for the number of
 CPUs used, the output format (binary BAM), and output filename respectively.
 The intervals can be added in IGV format
 as well (like `chr1:123.456-234.345` ), copied directly from IGV.
 The most important part is the `-M` flag, that
 makes sure we are using the multi-region iterator, that according to the manual "increases the speed, removes
 duplicates and outputs the reads as they are ordered in the file".
 As a result, if we are providing overlapping
-intervals, reads that are present in both interval will be written out only once.
-If the original BAM is sorted, the
+intervals, reads that are present in multiple intervals will be written out only once.
+If the original BAM is sorted,
-subset will be sorted as well.
+the subset will be sorted as well.
 Hence the difference in the two BAM files above.
 The one without the `-M` flag
 (`withoutM.bam`) is bigger, because due to overlapping intervals many reads were written out twice.

 That is all nice, but sometimes we want to have much more locations, i.e. all the important genes, or all the